 Our History We have always been a funeral home that believes the difference is in the details, and our rich 80-year history of service within our communities is a testament to that.
 Like our communities, our philosophy has evolved over the years.
 We are proud to return to what we believe is the very core of good funeral service: above all else, to provide care and comfort to you during life’s most difficult moment.
 Our passion for this philosophy is reflected in everything we do, and when combined with attention to detail, special services become unforgettable.

 We are proud of our 80-year history in caring for our neighbors and friends.
 Our history began in 1931 when William A. Bradley graduated from the Renouard Training School for Embalmers in New York City.
 After apprenticing under his cousin, Robert Mason, he was licensed in 1935.
 In 1943, William purchased the funeral home at 345 Main Street in Chatham marking the beginning of Bradley & Son Funeral Homes.
-William's son, Richard R. Bradley (below, right) joined his father in the family business in 1961 after graduating from Lehigh University.
+William's son, Richard R. Bradley (at right) joined his father in the family business in 1961 after graduating from Lehigh University.
 Richard then completed his Funeral Director training at the American Academy McAllister Institute of Funeral Service in 1963.

 In 1987, Scott W. Bradley followed in his father's footsteps and joined Bradley & Son Funeral Homes.
 Scott graduated from the University of Northern Colorado and received his Mortuary Science degree at the American Academy/McAllister Institute as well.
 He possesses a Masters degree in Social Work which enables him to help the people left behind compassionately and professionally.
 In 1997, Scott acquired Braviak Funeral Home in Whippany, and in 2003, he acquired Haeberle & Barth in Union, Smith & Smith in Springfield, and Brough Funeral Home in Summit.

 Chris Lisewski - General Manager; Manager, Bradley-Braviak Funeral Home